Configuration spaces as commutative monoids: Introduction

-As one application of this result we will show how to recover Knudsen's \cite{Knudsen} formula for $H^*(C_n(M);\bQ)$ in terms of the compactly-supported $\bQ$-cohomology of $M$ and its cup-product map, which in particular quickly implies homological stability.
+This formula has many applications to the homology of configuration spaces.
+As one application we will show how to recover Knudsen's \cite{Knudsen} formula for $H^*(C_n(M);\bQ)$ in terms of the compactly-supported $\bQ$-cohomology of $M$ and its cup-product map, which in particular quickly implies homological stability.
 As another application we will show that the action on $H^*(C_n(M);\bQ)$ of the group of proper homotopy self-equivalences of $M$ factors over a surprisingly small group.
-Finally, in an appendix written with Quoc P.~Ho, we show how similar considerations reproduces the work of Farb--Wolfson--Wood on homological densities.
+Finally, in an appendix written with Quoc P.~Ho, we show how similar considerations reproduces the work of Farb--Wolfson--Wood \cite{FWW} on homological densities.